JordanRSimons/analyzing-hurricane-data/notebooks/.ipynb_checkpoints/01_visualization_and_exploritory_analysis-checkpoint.md

 ![Harvey Plots](../images/meanDailyRainAllDrag.png)

 ![Harvey Plots](../images/meanDailyRainNWNE.png)
+*Plots showing mean daily rainfall for all hurricanes (top left) and for each other primary track group (other three plots).*

 These plots compute their values by summing the rainfall on each full day in the sample with a hurricane present somewhere over the river basin, then averaging the results.
 This particular metric will favor storms such as Harvey that linger in the area a long time will be overrepresented, while fast-moving storms are underrepresented.